 AARP Membership -Join AARP for just $12 for your first year when you enroll in automatic renewal

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 In search of solutions

-Because of the pandemic, the federal government has put all student loans that it owns in forbearance through Sept.
-30, 2021.
+Because of the pandemic, the federal government has put all student loans that it owns in forbearance through 60 days after June 30, 2023.
+(The suspension could also end a bit earlier if litigation over student debt forgiveness has been settled.)
 You’ll still owe the money, but interest and penalties will not accrue on these loans, which make up about 4 out of 5 student loan dollars owed.

 Some corporations, such as Aetna, Fidelity Investments, Estée Lauder and Penguin Random House, have begun to offer student loan repayment assistance as a benefit.
 Companies with these offerings make regular payments on the debt, up to a specified limit.
 At the moment, just 4 percent of corporations offer a debt repayment option for employees, although given the current COVID-19-hobbled economy, those programs could experience slow growth.
 Other companies offer slightly different plans.

 Some borrowers have found relief with income-based repayment plans, which cap payments according to your income.
 While these increase the repayment period, after a set period of time — 10 years for borrowers in some public service careers, and 20 or 25 years for all others — any remaining balance is forgiven.
 Other solutions, such as federally mandated student loan forgiveness, are also on the table.

 The consequences of defaulting on student loans can haunt you for years.
 If you're struggling to make payments, talk to your lender, weigh your options and see what solution works best for you.
 One free source: the Department of Education's online loan management tool.